Collinformatics/EnzymeProfiling/README.md

 - For GPU accelleration on an NIVIDA GPU, you will need to install a different version of PyTorch:

-  To uninstall the previous PyTorch, before reinstalling run:
+  If you already ran the previous PyTorch installation, you will need to uninstall it with:

       pip uninstall torch